handzlikchris/AssetStorePublisherToolsForUnity-UsageAnalyticsDashboard-ProductWelcomeScreen/readme.md

 > Additional base class implementation can be easily created to support more inputs.

 ### Roadmap
+- Link redirection (eg static link for support that'll be configured via web-application.
+This will also enable link click analytics)
 - 2 way communication
     - eg. for support purposes
 - automatic GUI definition creation / adjustments